-Individual Group Project Written Paper Research 1 hour 15 minutes Candidates carry Group Element: The Written Paper out research based Candidates collaborate consists of on two topic areas to produce a plan and compulsory and submit an carry out a group questions based on Individual Research project a range of sources report on each Individual Element: provided with the topic.
-Internally Candidates evaluate the paper.
-Sources will assessed. plan, process and present global issues outcome of the group from a range of project as well as their perspectives. individual contributions [External Assessment] (80 marks: 40% of 60 marks: 30 % of total 60 marks: 30% of total assessment assessment total assessment
+Individual Group Project Written Paper Research 1 hour 15 minutes Candidates carry Group Element: The Written Paper out research based Candidates collaborate consists of on two topic areas to produce a plan and compulsory and submit an carry out a group questions based on Individual project a range of sources Research report on Individual Element: provided with the each topic.
+Candidates evaluate paper.
+Sources will Internally the plan, process and present global assessed. outcome of the group issues from a range project as well as their of perspectives. individual contributions [External Assessment] (80 marks: 40% of 60 marks: 30 % of total 60 marks: 30% of total assessment assessment total assessment